Take your pick from pubs, plays and pageantry.

 Thanksgiving

 The United Kingdom and the United States have long had a special relationship.
 If you want to celebrate that union through food, then put Thanksgiving in your diary.
 The event takes place on 28 November, but there are a range of events around the period.
-BRIX in London Bridge offers roast turkey and chicken on 23 November.
-Sunday in Brooklyn in Notting Hill hosts a dinner on 23 and 24 November.
-The George in Fitzrovia offers a traditional roast dinner on 23 November.
+The Riding House in Fitzrovia offers a dinner on 28 November.
+Sunday in Brooklyn in Notting Hill hosts a dinner from 26 to 28 November.
+The George in Fitzrovia offers a Thanksgiving spread on 27 November.
 Happy Thanksgiving.

 The Lord Mayor's Show

-The Lord Mayor's Show has been running for more than 800 years and brings pomp and pageantry into the heart of London.
-The fun-filled, family-friendly event starts at Mansion House at 11am on 9 November, and the procession makes its way through the capital.
+The Lord Mayor's Show has been running for over 800 years and brings pomp and pageantry to the heart of London.
+The fun-filled, family-friendly event starts at Mansion House at 11am on 8 November, and the procession makes its way through the capital.
 Look out for colourful floats, marching bands and live entertainment.
 And, here's a London hack: on the day, not only is the show free, but also visits to St Paul's Cathedral.

 GO: Visit https://lordmayorsshow.london for more information.